-Safety and effectiveness of BRIVIACT tablets and oral solution have been established in pediatric patients 4 years to less than 16 years of age.
-Use of BRIVIACT in these age groups is supported by evidence from adequate and well-controlled studies of BRIVIACT in adults with partial-onset seizures, pharmacokinetic data from adult and pediatric patients, and safety data in 149 pediatric patients 4 years to less than 16 years of age [see Dosage and Administration (2.1), Warnings and Precautions (5.3), Adverse Reactions (6.1), and Clinical Pharmacology (12.3)].
+Safety and effectiveness of BRIVIACT have been established in pediatric patients 1 month to less than 16 years of age.
+Use of BRIVIACT in these age groups is supported by evidence from adequate and well-controlled studies of BRIVIACT in adults with partial-onset seizures, pharmacokinetic data from adult and pediatric patients, and safety data in pediatric patients 2 months to less than 16 years of age [see Dosage and Administration (2.1), Warnings and Precautions (5.3), Adverse Reactions (6.1), Clinical Pharmacology (12.3), and Clinical Studies (14)].